Quadrophenia (1979, Franc Roddem) [r]

 Quiz Show (1994, Robert Redford) [hr]

-The story of the rigged game show 21 may not sound like the stuff of high drama, but it’s made riveting by its very human qualities.
+The story of the rigged game show 21 may not sound like the stuff of high drama, but in Redford’s film it’s made riveting by its very human qualities.
 The intelligent, never overblown script takes on every aspect of the famous case with sympathy and wit, and we end up with a moving portrait that leaves each of its three main characters with a masterfully ambiguous fate.
-Director Redford’s success here is in not allowing any of his characters to be the bad guy.
+The success here is in not allowing any of the characters to be the bad guy.